COVID-19 misinformation by the United States: Trump administration

 The White House accused media of intentionally stoking fears of the virus to destabilize the administration.
-The Stat News reported that "President Trump and members of his administration have also said that US containment of the virus is 'close to airtight' and that the virus is only as deadly as the seasonal flu.
+The Stat News reported that "President Trump and members of his administration have also said that U.S. containment of the virus is 'close to airtight' and that the virus is only as deadly as seasonal influenza.
 Their statements range from false to unproven, and in some cases, underestimate the challenges that public health officials must contend with in responding to the virus."
-Around the same time the "airtight" claim was made, SARS-CoV-2 was already past containment; the first case of community spread of the virus had been confirmed, and it was spreading faster than severe acute respiratory syndrome coronavirus, with a case fatality rate at least seven times the rate for seasonal flu.
+Around the same time the "airtight" claim was made, SARS-CoV-2 was already past containment; the first case of community spread of the virus had been confirmed, and it was spreading faster than SARS-CoV-1, the virus responsible for the 2002–2004 SARS outbreak, with a case fatality rate at least seven times the rate for seasonal flu.

-Trump repeatedly compared COVID-19 to influenza, despite the fact that COVID-19's mortality rate is estimated to be approximately ten times higher.
-On February 26, he stated: "This is a flu.
-This is like a flu".
-On March 9, Trump compared the 546 known US cases of COVID-19 at the time and the 22 known deaths at the time to the tens of thousands of US deaths from flu each year.
+Trump repeatedly compared COVID-19 to influenza, despite the fact that COVID-19's mortality rate was estimated to be approximately ten times higher.
+On February 26, he stated, "This is a flu.
+This is like a flu."
+On March 9, Trump compared the 546 known US cases of COVID-19 at the time and the 22 known deaths at the time to the tens of thousands of U.S. deaths from flu each year.
 On March 24, Trump argued that: "We lose thousands and thousands of people a year to the flu ...
 But we've never closed down the country for the flu."
 On March 27, he stated: "You can call it a flu".
 On March 31, Trump changed his stance: "It's not the flu ...
 It's vicious ...
 I knew everything.
 I knew it could be horrible, and I knew it could be maybe good."